vyeung/ReactJS-HoustonRockets/README.md

 \[**How to Run**\]
 1. clone/download repo.
+2. check that u have Node v14+ installed.
-2. go to folder path and npm install.
+3. go to folder path and npm install.
-3. npm start
+4. npm start

 * Or use deployment link: https://reactjs-houstonrockets.firebaseapp.com